 Greater Baltimore Medical Center (GBMC) is a 310 bed community hospital located in Towson, MD, a suburb of Baltimore, which has over 22,000 inpatient admissions and 150,000 outpatient visits each year.

+Fellows rotate with physicians at Bay West Endocrinology, a community based private practice group of over 10 endocrinologists.
 The GBMC rotation exposes fellows to the types of endocrine disorders occurring primarily in private patients from the community as well as to the principals of medical care from the perspective of the practicing community endocrinologist.

 Mercy Medical Center